filiph/filiphnet/src/flutter-performance/pages/010 Intro.md

 ### Career

-If making performant software doesn't motivate you enough, think about something even more important: you.
+If making performant software doesn't motivate you enough, think about something even more important to you: you.
 I mean, your bank account.

 You may have heard the term "marketable skills".
 It's the skills you have that people are willing to pay for.
 The rule is that if you have a skill that people are willing to pay for, *and* it's rare for people to have that skill, then you are getting paid handsomely.